 This one's also for both of you: We know you've seen the Kimmy K meme, but Mary and Justin agree your biggest hope for your photos should be the capturing of "truly candid and truly raw emotions."
 Though, "it's natural to want to keep your composure because you're getting your photo taken and you want to look your best," says Choi, "but you'll want to relive how you actually felt in that moment through your photos."
 So, stop stressing about what your hair looks like or whether your nails are done (maybe generally have your nails done if you suspect a proposal is nigh).
 "Ugly cry away!"
 Choi says.
 "The best proposal photos are the ones that are genuine."

-Have your photographer encourage you to hold on to that emotion with simple poses (nothing too demanding during this overwhelming time!) and prompts, instructs Mary.
+Have your photographer encourage you to hold on to that emotion with simple poses and prompts (nothing too demanding during this overwhelming time), instructs Mary.
 "So like, 'Ok, I want you guys to put your foreheads together, and go back and forth telling each other what you're most excited about for the wedding,'" she says, "Keep them in that, 'Oh my gosh, this is happening!' bubble and feeling that real emotion."
 (Choi's go-tos are "What were you thinking leading up to this?" and "How are you going to tell everyone?")
 Whatever you do, please don't attempt to "recreate" the proposal for vanity's sake.
 "I've seen enough of this to think it's worth warning against," Mary says.

 6. Bring a JLo Kit

 When the gang's all here, it's easy to turn your proposal into an impromptu engagement session, but don't overdo it.
-"A few posed photos are okay, but I wouldn't do a full-on engagement shoot because there's going to be so much going on," says Justin.
+"A few posed photos are okay, but I wouldn't do a full engagement shoot because there's going to be so much going on," says Justin.
 James and Jess recommend only about 10 to 15 minutes of immediate shooting "while emotions are high."
 This time is "more about letting them soak it all in and documenting that than getting that absolutely perfect portrait," says Choi.

-That goes for the newly engaged couple, as well!
+That goes for the newly engaged couple, as well.
 "Don't be so focused on getting that perfect Instagram photo or writing the perfect caption that you miss living it," says Mary, who advises waiting at least an hour before announcing anything on social media.
 "Otherwise, you're going to get frustrated and make him or her be an Instragram husband or wife way too soon."

-Along the same lines, if you're proposing with family and friends present, ask them to put away their phones too, says Choi.
+Along the same lines, if you're proposing with family and friends present, ask them to put away their phones, too, says Choi.
 "That way, they'll be completely present.
 It'll be so much more special to see your loved one's reactions in your photos, instead of seeing phones in their faces."